Home >

 Use dowsing to set your garden up!

 Should you plant here, or rather there?
-What if you relied on dowsing to find the perfect spot and hope for a bountiful garden?
-Why rely on dowsing?
-Dowsing is the study of the relationship between an environment and its…
+What if you relied on dowsing to find the perfect spot and work towards a bountiful garden?
+Also helpful: How moon planting works Moon planting calendar Eco-friendly garden practices Why rely on dowsing?…

 Carcade or Roselle tea, a great tea for weight loss